OpenEvalProject/evals/manuscripts/elife-15275/v2/manuscript.md

 In adults, mitochondria occurred on average at distances of 1 per 3.6 ± 0.25 microns following control stimulation, but only 1 per 6.10 ± 0.40 microns following TBS (Figure 9F).
 Examination of the plots in Figure 8 above suggests enlargement of adult synapses occurred at boutons with and without mitochondria.
 Similarly, presynaptic boutons sustained during control stimulation also occurred with and without mitochondria.
 In addition, as both synapses and mitochondria were reduced in frequency, the proportion of synapses that contained mitochondria was unchanged, suggesting that mitochondrial demand could partially be determined by the number of synapses that require their support.

-## LTP-Associated changes in mitochondrial structure reflect enhanced ATP production
+### LTP-Associated changes in mitochondrial structure reflect enhanced ATP production

-Changes in the internal structure of mitochondria in response to increased demand for energy include swelling of cristae and reduced density of the matrix (
+Changes in the internal structure of mitochondria in response to increased demand for energy include swelling of cristae and reduced density of the matrix (Packer, 1960; Hackenbrock, 1966; Perkins and Ellisman, 2011).
+The mitochondrial configurations described in these papers and measures of cristae widths were used as proxies to investigate whether changes in energy demand might have occurred at 120 min after TBS.
+Under normal resting conditions, the tricarboxylic acid cycle substrates are ample, energy demand is low, and mitochondria assume an orthodox configuration that is characterized by homogeneously narrow cristae and uniformly distributed matrix (Figure 10A1).
+When the concentration of ADP increases with elevated local energy demand, the mitochondria assume non-orthodox configurations, with wider cristae and more compact or irregular matrices (Figure 10A2–4).
+Swollen mitochondria (Figure 10A5) occur under hypoxic conditions and were rare under all conditions reported here.

 ![Figure 10.](https://cdn.elifesciences.org/articles/15275/elife-15275-fig10-v2.jpg)

 **Figure 10.:** (A1) The orthodox mitochondrial configuration had cristae with uniformly thin widths (<20 nm) and homogeneously gray matrices.
 (A2) The condensed mitochondrial configuration had wider and more variable cristae (>30 nm, red arrows) and less uniform matrices.
 (A3) Mitochondria with an intermediate configuration had cristae ranging in width from 20 to 30 nm and nonuniform matrices.
 (A4) Long mitochondria often had a mixed appearance showing distinct regions of orthodox, condensed, or intermediate configurations along their lengths.
 (A5) Swollen mitochondria were more than two times wider than other mitochondria.
 (Cristae are labeled with red arrows and the matrix is labeled with blue arrows in the micrographs of A1-5.
 Scale bar in A5 is 0.25 µm for A1-5.)
 (B) Under control conditions, 44% of P15 mitochondria and 82% of adult mitochondria were synaptic and located among the presynaptic vesicles (X2 = 37.5, df = 1, p<0.0001).
 These proportions did not differ significantly between TBS and control conditions at either age.
 (C) Comparison of mitochondrial configurations showed no significant differences between synaptic and nonsynaptic mitochondria or between P15 and adult ages under control conditions, or in the (D) TBS condition.
 Significant differences between Con and TBS are discussed in the text.
 (Pie chart colors in C and D match colors of the mitochondrial configuration boxes in A, with solid shades for synaptic and hatched shades for nonsynaptic mitochondria.)
-(E) At both ages, the cristae were wider in the TBS condition for both synaptic and nonsynaptic mitochondria.DOI: http://dx.doi.org/10.7554/eLife.15275.011
+(E) At both ages, the cristae were wider in the TBS condition for both synaptic and nonsynaptic mitochondria.

 Since synaptic and nonsynaptic mitochondria have different proteomes (Völgyi et al., 2015), we wanted to know whether the ultrastructure might reveal differences in energy utilization between synaptic and nonsynaptic mitochondria.
 At P15, less than 50% of all mitochondria were synaptic (i.e. located within the presynaptic bouton), whereas in the adults more than 80% of all mitochondria were synaptic (Figure 10B).
 Under control stimulation conditions, more than 70% of axonal mitochondria were in the orthodox configuration in both P15 and adult axons (Figure 10C).
 The frequency of mitochondria in the orthodox configuration decreased by about half at 120 min post-TBS in both P15 and adult slices relative to control stimulation and were replaced by dramatic increases in mitochondria with the condensed, intermediate, and mixed configurations (Figure 10D).
 The LTP-related shifts in mitochondrial configurations resulted in wider cristae at both synaptic and nonsynaptic mitochondria for the TBS vs. control conditions at both ages (Figure 10E).
 These changes in mitochondria structure are consistent with an elevated demand for presynaptic ATP at 120 min after TBS-LTP.